For Australians · Free on iOS

 Scan to add

-Camera at a barcode, item on the list with nutrition info attached.
+Point the camera at a barcode and the item lands on the list with nutrition info attached.

 Sign in with Apple